INTRODUCTION TO WESTERN CENTRAL AFRICA

 At this time I met J.Michael Fay who had recently returned from his Megatransect through Western Central Africa.
 Having just seen a documentary of his epic journey/expedition in which he draws reference to stone age cultures in this region, I enquired about the existence of rock art.

 Mr Fay put me in touch with Dr Richard Oslisly, of the Institut de Recherche pour le Developpement and the Institut de Paleontologie Humaine in Paris, who has worked in this region of Africa for numerous years.

 I then met Dr Oslisly at the Institut in 2002 where we agreed that a new section on Western Central Africa's rock art was important for two reasons: much of the rock art is still being discovered today, and thus further discovery and documentation is vital.
 Moreover, this region appears to have been a major conduit for migration over a long period of time and therefore important in understanding the overall picture of population, migration and cultural influence in Africa.
-The Western Central Africa section is categorized by location rather than by style or age: Gabon, Central African Republic, Cameroon and Congo.
+The Western Central Africa section is categorized by location rather than by style or age: Gabon

 FIGURINES OF CENTRAL AFRICA